Skip to main content

 Smart meters provide both you and your supplier with information on how much gas and electricity you’re using.
 They replace your existing gas or electricity meters and send automatic updates to your provider, so that your bills reflect actual energy use.
 It also helps you control your energy use and make cuts.

-It is hoped that in the future they will be able to turn appliances on and off in response to the demand and supply of electricity.
-This will be useful for the UK managing its renewables supply, which fluctuates depending on the wind and sun available.
+Experts hope that in the future, smart meters will be able to turn appliances on and off in response to the demand and supply of electricity.
+This will help the UK manage its renewables supply, which fluctuates depending on the wind and sun available.
 They may be able to charge your appliances when there is plenty and turn them off when there is less.

-But for now, any energy savings from smart meters are just down to behaviour change: if you see your emissions and pennies counting up, it may help you to use less energy.
+But for now, any energy savings from smart meters are just down to behaviour change: if you see your emissions and pennies counting up, it may help you to use less.

 How to get a smart meter?

-Energy providers are required to install smart meters in businesses and homes, as part of the government’s ‘smart grid’ plan.
-The initial deadline for installation in all small businesses and homes was the end of 2020, but (partly due to the pandemic) this has been delayed until mid-2021.
+Energy providers are required to install smart meters in businesses and homes as part of the government’s ‘smart grid’ plan.

-If you haven’t yet had a smart meter installed, you should be contacted by your supplier over the coming months and offered one for free.
-You can also request one from your provider.
+If you haven’t yet had a smart meter installed, you can request one from your supplier - it will be free.

 What are smart tariffs?